michael-m-rosenthal/CPPSPICE/README.md

 ## Installing occfind command line interface locally without root by using environment variables

-You can make the occfind command accessible upon startup be adding the following lines to your `~/.bashrc` file.
+You can make the occfind command accessible upon startup by adding the following lines to your `~/.bashrc` file.

 ```
 export SPICEDIR="/path/to/spice/directory"